Feature #410

 The other problems can be solved by just checking if the interface exists before doing any operation on it.

-Updated by Erik Fonnesbeck about 12 years ago
+Updated by Erik Fonnesbeck over 12 years ago

 Removing myself from this since there wasn't quite an agreement on what exactly should be done here and I have no immediate plans to implement this yet.

-Updated by dont care over 10 years ago
+Updated by dont care about 11 years ago

 I'd like to add a situation that I recently eperienced: One interface was gone (just a usb stick for WLAN) and network interface mismatch ran on boot.